shashforge/agent-harness/README.md

   executor.py     # the state machine
-  persistence.py  # append-only JSONL store, crash-resume, replay golden.py       # golden traces as regression tests llm_planner.py  # an LLM behind the planner callable tests/ golden/happy_path.json  # the executor's canonical behavior, pinned test_*.py               # each test pins one rule from the design
+  persistence.py  # append-only JSONL store, crash-resume, replay golden.py       # golden traces as regression tests context.py      # context watermark + compaction (the lens)
+  llm_planner.py  # an LLM behind the planner callable examples/ live_run.py     # a real model driving the harness on this repo tests/ golden/happy_path.json  # the executor's canonical behavior, pinned test_*.py               # each test pins one rule from the design